Warri: Creation of Warri City

 The British decided to move the seat of the administration of the Niger Coast Protectorate from the capital Ode-Itsekiri (Warri or Iwerre) to the uplands to have effective control of the hinterlands.
 In order to achieve this, the British in 1906 took a lease of a new trading station opened in 1898 on virgin lands for Alexander Miller Brothers Limited of Liverpool at the mouth of the Okere Creeks.
 This new trading station was also named WARRI after the capital Ode-Itsekiri so the Itsekiris dubbed Ode-Itsekiri BIG WARRI in order to differentiate Ode-Itsekiri from the new trading station.

-Demographic
+Warri Land Ownership Disputes

+Warri (Warri South, Warri Southwest, and Warri North) has a history of land ownership disputes involving the itsekiri, Urhobo, and Ijaw communities.
+Over 25 court cases have addressed land matters in Warri, with six specifically concerning the city's overall ownership.

+Urhobo Claims

+The Agbassa Urhobo community has pursued several legal claims to assert ownership over the entire Warri, primarily against the Itsekiri, represented by the Olu of Warri or Itsekiri Communal Land Trustees.
+Key cases include: